swoogles/daml/docs/source/concepts/ledger-model/ledger-privacy.rst

 Contract Observers and Stakeholders
 +++++++++++++++++++++++++++++++++++

-Intuitively, as signatories are bound by a contract, they have a stake in it.
+As signatories are bound by a contract, they have a stake in it.
 Actors might not be bound by the contract, but they still have a stake in their actions, as these are the actor's rights.
 Generalizing this, **observers** are parties who might not be bound by the contract, but still have the right to see the contract.
 For example, Alice should be an observer of the `PaintOffer`, such that she is made aware that the offer exists.